mayukataoka/appium-1.6-XCUITest-demo/README.md

 ##appium-1.6-XCUITest-demo

 I created a sample iOS Appium test with Java.
-The newly announced 1.6 Appium did not have any sample code so updated the old sample code from Saucelabs and made it work with the latest Appium.
-Verified the test execution with Xcode 8, iOS SDK 10.0 and iOS simulator iphone plus 7 on SauceLab.
+The newly announced 1.6 Appium did not have any sample code so updated the old non-functional sample code from Saucelabs and made it work with the latest Appium 1.6.
+Verified the test execution with Xcode 8, iOS SDK 10.0 and iOS simulator iphone plus 7 on SauceLabs.

 ##To compile and run all tests, run: